corsairmarks/more_standard_districts/mod/README.md

 ## Known Issues

-Overriding an economic category causes the game to log an error like this:
+Overriding an economic category and a colony designation causes the game to log two error like these:

 ```
-[16:04:53][game_singleobjectdatabase.h:147]: Object with key: planet_researchers already exists
+[20:58:16][game_singleobjectdatabase.h:147]: Object with key: planet_researchers already exists
+[20:58:17][game_singleobjectdatabase.h:147]: Object with key: col_research already exists
 ```

 ## Changelog